Pixel 10 Pro Fold

-The Pixel 10 Pro Fold is a foldable Android smartphone designed, developed, and marketed by Google as part of the Google Pixel product line.
+The Pixel 10 Pro Fold is a foldable Android-based smartphone designed, developed, and marketed by Google as part of its Google Pixel product line.
+It was announced on August 20, 2025 at the Made by Google keynote in Brooklyn, New York.
 It serves as the successor to the Pixel 9 Pro Fold, which it shares a nearly-identical design with.
 It features the fifth-generation Google Tensor system-on-chip, Qi2 compatibility, and Gemini-powered artificial intelligence features.
 Furthermore, it comes pre-installed with Android 16 and newly-added Material 3 Expressive UI theming.

 History

 The Pixel 10 Pro Fold was officially announced on August 20, 2025, with the Pixel 10, Pixel 10 Pro, and Pixel 10 Pro XL at the annual Made by Google keynote in Brooklyn, New York.
 The launch event was hosted by late-night comedian Jimmy Fallon, and featured appearances by NBA star Stephen Curry, Formula One driver Lando Norris, and the musical group Jonas Brothers, where they also premiered the music video of "I Can't Lose" which was also filmed on the Pixel 10 Pro.

 Pre-orders began the same day, although it took until October 9 for it to release in the United States.
 The foldable was also accompanied by the Pixel Watch 4 and Pixel Buds 2a as companion accessories for the line-up, which released alongside it on the same day.
 The Made By Google '25 event marks the second time Google has released their flagship Pixel products in August, before the Apple September Event for their annual iPhone release.